 In addition to the outer side of the shin, you can also do the inner side, which is a part of your Spleen meridian.

 This four-hour period from 7:00AM to 11:00AM is also a time of great mental concentration and thinking, so it’s a good idea to do hard mental work.

 This is the time of the Heart.
 Since the Heart is the emotion center, it’s a good idea to carve out a short amount of time for nurturing peaceful emotions.
 For example, you could take 15 minutes to do some meditation, breathing exercises, or yoga.
 It’s also a suitable time to have lunch.

 This is the time of the Small Intestines, which means the body is focused on absorbing nutrients from food.
 It’s normal to experience a drop in energy levels during this time because the body’s Qi moves inwards to support the organs and restore the body.
 Hence, it’s a suitable time for a short nap and for non-intensive activities.

 3:00 PM – 5:00 PM

 This is the time of the Bladder.
 By 3:00 PM, your energy levels should be back, so it’s a good time to complete any mentally challenging tasks for the day.
 It’s also a good idea to drink some fluids to support your Kidneys and Bladder in eliminating toxins.

 5:00 PM – 7:00 PM

-This is the time of the kidneys.
+This is the time of the Kidneys.
 It’s a good idea to eat a light dinner.
-After dinner, you can do some activities that Increase blood circulation, such walking, massage, or stretching/yoga.
+After dinner, you can do some activities that Increase Blood circulation, such as walking, massage, or stretching/yoga.

 7:00 PM – 11: 00 PM